Frequently Asked Questions

 Complete the CITI human subjects training required for everyone listed as a research team member on an IRB protocol.
 Refer to Education & Training for the university policy and instructions on how to access the training program.
 Advisors are expected to be familiar with the ethical and regulatory requirements for the conduct of human subjects research and to discuss research ethics with students, including the professional ethics of the discipline.

 Assist students in designing and planning the research project – Student research projects must be appropriate to their level of training and experience.
-Students must allocate time for IRB review and approval in their process, especially for projects conducted in international settings, involving non‐UM collaborators, or involving federal sponsorship.
+Students must allocate time for IRB review and approval in their process, especially for projects conducted in international settings, involving non‐UIUC collaborators, or involving federal sponsorship.
 Be sure that the student understands IRB approval must be in place before they can begin their work.